Killing (Super)Algebras Associated to Connections on Spinors: Killing spinors and Killing (super)algebras

-so \((\Lambda'-\Lambda)(v)\in\ker\evaluate^V_p\), and \((\lambda'-\lambda)(v)\) is the corresponding element of \(\fh\).
-Thus \(\lambda\), and therefore the splitting, is unique up to a choice of map \(V'\to\fh\).
-We will see later that such a map is a Spencer \((2,1)\)-cocycle for \(\fa\), so it is consistent that changing the defining sequence by the coboundary of such a map does not change the isomorphism class of the deformation, only its presentation.
-Also note that this choice of splitting is exactly the choice of complementary submodules discussed in \S\ref{sec:filtered-def}.
+so $(\Lambda'-\Lambda)(v)\in\ker\evaluate^V_p$, and $(\lambda'-\lambda)(v)$ is the corresponding element of $\fh$.
+Thus $\lambda$, and therefore the splitting, is unique up to a choice of map $V'\to\fh$.
+We will see later that such a~map is a Spencer $(2,1)$-cocycle for $\fa$, so it is consistent that changing the defining sequence by the coboundary of such a map does not change the isomorphism class of the deformation, only its presentation.
+Also note that this choice of splitting is exactly a choice of complementary submodules as discussed near the beginning of Section~\ref{sec:filtered-def}.